 And while there isn’t a single sleeping bag that’s best for every camper out there, this buyer’s guide will help identify the best bag for you.

 Take a moment to imagine your camping future.
 Do you plan to spend a lot of time in the backcountry?
 Or do you mostly car camp?
 Do you sleep outside all year round?
 Or just in the warm summer months?
-With this in mind, let’s jump into three important factors for choosing a sleeping bag.
+Are you a side sleeper or a back sleeper?
+Do you snore?
+(Just kidding!)

 Sleeping bags come with a temperature rating, but it’s not always clear what that number means.
 Depending on the person, a 20-degree bag might keep you cozy down to 20 degrees, or it might be more of a survival number.